 Bonus pay includes any additional pay relating to profit sharing, productivity or performance, when in the form of money or vouchers.

 Both median and mean calculations are carried out when comparing bonus pay over a twelve month period.
 The proportion of men and women awarded any bonus pay over that period is also reported.

 How are the Pay Quartiles Calculated?

 As part of the gender pay report, we also show the percentage of men and women in each pay quartile.

 Quartiles are calculated by listing the rates of pay for each employee across the business from lowest to highest, before splitting the list into four equal-sized groups and calculating the percentage of males and females in each.

 What’s Included in our Calculations?

-Calculations of mean and median pay and of quartile pay bands are based on data from April 2018 only, including ordinary pay and bonus/commission paid the same pay period.
+Calculations of mean and median pay and of quartile pay bands are based on data from April 2021, including ordinary full pay and bonus/commission paid the same pay period.

 Ordinary pay is not limited to basic pay, but also includes other types of pay such as pay for leave and shift premium pay.
 It doesn’t include pay for overtime, pay relating to redundancy/ termination of employment, pay in lieu of leave or the value of benefits which are not in the form of money.

 - The hourly pay calculations in this report are based on 882 relevant full pay employees